 Toure played under Pep at Barcelona, and the Spaniard will hope that his midfielder ignores any other offers, such as a potential deal at Premier League rivals West Ham.

-According to the Mirror, only Jesus Navas and Tosin Adarabioyo are the only other players who will receive new deals out of the remaining 5 squad members who have contracts running out in summer.
-This would mean Gaël Clichy, Bacary Sagna, and Willy Caballero would depart at the end of the season.
+Only Jesus Navas and Tosin Adarabioyo are the only other players who will receive new deals out of the remaining five squad members who have contracts running out in summer.
+This would mean Gaël Clichy, Bacary Sagna, and Willy Caballero would depart at the end of the season alongside Toure, potentially.